Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 Instructions

-Set the teapot on a pot coaster, like our blue Moroccan tile, and place it on a tray.
+Set the tea kettle on a pot coaster, like our blue Moroccan tile as a tea coaster (and btw that's where the name of the blog comes from!), and place it on a tray with tiny tea glasses.

 Notes